gasolin/foxbox/README.md

 Version: 0.7 (NOTE FoxBox IS NOT ACTIVLY MAINTAINED)

-Battery included FirefoxOS Build Environment.
+Firefox OS(Gaia) Build Environment in VM.

 You could use FoxBox to setup your FirefoxOS Build Environment with following 2 approaches:

 - Auto-configured VM (Virtual Machine) powered by vagrant and virtualbox.
 - Config by Ubuntu 12.04(LTS) install script

 FoxBox project's goal is to try any approach that make new user can do as less as possible to start the FirefoxOS development.

-(`battery included` is a term from python language, which denotes 'include everything user needed when he/she unbox', so they can experience it directly without finding elsewhere. )
+It take about 1hr to auto setup (depends on net speed).

 ## Features

 - Setup environment and required libraries automatically
 - Compile in VM, flash to device directly
 - Edit source code in your host machine with any editor and have the files sync into the guest machine.
-- Can test Emulator or Firefox Nightly in bundled GUI environment

 ## How to Run

 Prepare:

 [Download](http://github.com/gasolin/foxbox/releases) or Clone http://github.com/gasolin/foxbox.git via `git clone` command to local computer (we call it Host OS).
-Then enter the foxbox folder:
+Then enter the foxbox folder and type commands:

     $ git clone https://github.com/gasolin/foxbox.git
     $ cd foxbox
     $ GAIA_PATH=${PWD}/gaia vagrant up

-Then follow instructions on screen to specify internet connection and the root permission password.
-Now the environment is settled for you.
+Follow instructions on screen to specify internet connection and the root permission password.
+Now the environment is settled for you. (the default vagrant box username/password is `vagrant/vagrant`)

 Inside of virtualbox, run command: